|

 video games in the hope of accomplishing something that will make

 us feel good about ourselves.
-We listen to music and chat on cell phones
+We listen to music and chat on mobile devices

 in the hope of hearing something that will make us feel good about